 We may need to be provided with the site layout, building plans & specifications along with any historical documentation of asbestos work.

-One thing to note however, is that where more extensive work is likely to be carried out a management survey may not provide all the required information and a more in-depth examination of the area in the form of a LINK asbestos refurbishment /LINK survey will be required for all work which may disturbs the fabric of the building.
-Especially in areas where the management surveys has not been as intrusive.
+One thing to note however, is that where more extensive work is likely to be carried out, an asbestos management survey may not provide all the required information and a more in-depth examination of the area in the form of an asbestos refurbishment /demolition survey will be required for all work which may disturb the fabric of the building.
+Especially in areas where the asbestos management survey has not been as intrusive.

 For more information about our Asbestos Management Surveys and the service we offer, or to find out more about our asbestos surveys in general, speak to our team now on 0161 763 3727, or alternatively complete the form opposite and we’ll call you back.